gigl.distributed.graph_store.dist_server#

 - Parameters:

-request (gigl.distributed.graph_store.messages.FetchNodesRequest) – The node-fetch request, including split, node type, and round-robin rank/world_size.
+request (gigl.distributed.graph_store.messages.FetchNodesRequest) – The node-fetch request, including split, node type, and an optional contiguous server slice.

 - Returns: